 Community User /

 In this guest post Beard Blogger Niall Sullivan takes us through 9 of the Most Common Beard Mistakes.
+Before we get into the blog, have you discovered our new Christmas Collection?
+Read more about the Mankind Christmas Collection here and make sure you get yours today.

 Growing a beard is one of the best things you’ll ever do.
 I should know – I have one!